- Getting Started: Beyond WordPress Theme Documentation

-3.10.1 Header Main Shop
+Header Main Shop #

-In this are of your theme options, under your WooCommerce tab you can edit your header shop / store page style, add a image background, a slider build-in revolution slider plugin, the color, the title text, content caption and the navigation menu style.
+In this are of your theme options, under your WooCommerce tab you can edit your header shop / store page style, add a image background, a slider build-in revolution slider plugin, the color, the title text, content caption.
+Finally, the navigation menu style.

-The best way to create amazing pages with the theme is using the beyond WordPress theme custom page builder elements, in this area we will show you how to use it. you will be able to use this shortcode to build pages, posts or galleries.
+The best way to create amazing pages with the theme is using the Beyond WordPress theme custom page builder elements, in this area we will show you how to use it. you will be able to use this shortcode to build pages, posts or galleries.
 We build this shortcode to add more features to the theme page builder.
 You will install our exclusive WordPress Visual composer add-ons plugin for free as soon as you activate our Visualmodo theme on your site, a message for you simply click-to-upload our plugin.

-As soon as you activate the visual elements plugin you will see a new tab on your Visual Composer ‘add elements’ tab called ”Visual Elements’ that will add new page content elements like icons, .svg icons upload, box icons, portfolio, team, blog, counts, testimonial, tweets, alerts and even more.
+As soon as you activate the visual elements plugin you will see a new tab on your Visual Composer ‘add elements’ tab called ‘Visual Elements’ that will add new page content elements like icons, .svg icons upload, box icons, portfolio, team, blog, counts, testimonial, tweets, alerts and even more.
 In the case you want to edit the default plugin page content elements style you can navigate to your WordPress Dashboard > Visual Elements > General Settings > area.

-7. Documentation: Beyond WordPress Theme Sidebar #
+Beyond WordPress Theme Sidebar #

-This tutorial will show you to add and place a widget on a sidebar, to do it you need to go on the page editor, Custom Fields page area and select a sidebar, after this you need to go on Appearance, widget, and place widgets on the sidebar tabs.
+To do it you need to go on the page editor, Custom Fields page area and select a sidebar, after this you need to go on Appearance, widget, and place widgets on the sidebar tabs.
 In the case, you want more widgets on your sidebar our theme works great with plugins for it and WordPress to have a lot of free plugins to apply more widgets.
 The https://wordpress.org/plugins/jetpack/ is a good example for this purpose.

 You can call a sidebar in any page using the widgets visual composer page builder element, please take a look at the image above to see how we design the theme blog for example:

-On your beyond WordPress Theme, you have the revolution-slider plugin, a premium plugin that you gain for free to save money and create some awesome slider shows, to place it on a page please take a look on this document to see how the plugin works and build your slider.
+On your Beyond WordPress Theme, you have the revolution-slider plugin, a premium plugin that you gain for free to save money and create some awesome slider shows, to place it on a page please take a look on this document to see how the plugin works and build your slider.
 After having your slider build-in you will need to simply add it to your page and this can be done in several ways:

-- Go to the page that you want to apply for the slider show and load the editor by, wp-dashboard > pages > edit page > scroll the page down until you see a field called “Options” > in Option field click on “Layout” and on “Layout Header Title” select ‘Revolution Slider” and select the slider below as is showed on the attached image above.
+- Firstly, go to the page that you want to apply for the slider show and load the editor by, wp-dashboard > pages > edit page > scroll the page down until you see a field called ‘Options’ > in Options field click on ‘Layout’ and on ‘Layout Header Title’ select ‘Revolution Slider’ and select the slider below as is showed on the attached image above.

-- You can also add using a Visual Composer page builder element or as a content short-code.
+- Secondly, you can also add using a Visual Composer page builder element or as a content short-code.
 Please see this tutorial.

-9. Beyond Theme: WordPress Plugins Documentation #
+WordPress Plugins Documentation #

-Revolution Slider WordPress Plugin documentation http://revolution.themepunch.com/documentation/ Video tutorials playlist at https://www.youtube.com/watch?v=iyuxFo-WBiU&index=7&list=PLSCdqDWVMJPPDcH_57CNZvLckoB8cimJF
+Revolution Slider WordPress Plugin

-Timetable Responsive Schedule For WordPress documentation: http://codecanyon.net/item/timetable-responsive-schedule-for-wordpress/7010836 NOTE: This is not a tutorial page, it’s a sale page but you don’t need to buy it because you already have it on the theme package and in this page, the plugins devs show URLs and place tutorials to this plugin way to use.
+NOTE: This is not a tutorial page, it’s a sale page but you don’t need to buy it because you already have it on the theme package and in this page, the plugins devs show URLs and place tutorials to this plugin way to use.

-Contact Form 7 WordPress Plugin documentation http://contactform7.com/docs/
+Contact Form 7 WordPress Plugin

 WP Bakery Page Builder WordPress Plugin documentation (Visual Composer) https://wpbakery.com/video-tutorials/

 Ultimate add-ons for visual composer plugin

-WooCommerce WordPress Plugin documentation http://docs.woothemes.com/documentation/plugins/woocommerce/
+WooCommerce WordPress Plugin

-oAuth Twitter Feed for Developers WordPress Plugin https://wordpress.org/plugins/oauth-twitter-feed-for-developers/
+oAuth Twitter Feed for Developers WordPress Plugin

 Front-Page (Home) and Posts-Page (Blog) #

-After you have your beyond WordPress theme and your plugins installed and activated you will need to create 2 simple pages, without content, we suggest you called if as ‘Home’ and Blog’.
-Firstly, you will need to go on ‘Pages’ Add new, Name it as ‘Home’ and click on the button called ‘Publish’.
-Secundly, the same for your blog page however you can name this pages in the way you want.
+After you have your Beyond WordPress theme and your plugins installed and activated you will need to create 2 simple pages, without content, we suggest you called it ‘Home’ and ‘Blog’.
+Firstly, you will need to go on ‘Pages’ Add new, Name it as ‘Home’, and click on the button called ‘Publish’.
+Secondly, the same for your blog page however you can name these pages in the way you want.
 Go to the WordPress admin area, click on ‘Settings’ Reading.
 Finally, in this area, you will click on the ‘Front Page Displays’ and select ‘A Static Page’.
-For front page, you select ‘Home’ and for posts page, you select ‘Blog’.
-After you set it up you need to click on ‘Save Changes’ button.
-Moreover, you have another way to build your blog also (to be able to edit more blog posts) https://visualmodo.com/knowledgebase/building-wordpress-blog-page/
+For the front page, you select ‘Home’ and for posts page, you select ‘Blog’.
+After you set it up you need to click on the ‘Save Changes’ button.
+Moreover, you have another way to build your blog also.
+To be able to edit more blog posts and expand this Beyond theme documentation https://visualmodo.com/knowledgebase/building-wordpress-blog-page/

-You’re totally free to disable the native theme page builder and use any other that you want, our theme is fully compatible with all the WordPress page builders engines.
+You’re totally free to disable the native theme page builder and use any other that you want.
+In addition, our theme is fully compatible with all the WordPress page builders’ engines.